The Spring and Fall 2019 applications are now open!

 What happens after I apply?

-Your program liaison, Ricky, will facilitate your application through the entire admissions review process.
-He’s also the best person to contact if you have any questions.
+Your program liaison, Haley, will facilitate your application through the entire admissions review process.
+She’s also the best person to contact if you have any questions.

 After you press “submit,” your application goes through a rigorous, holistic review.
 We’ll use everything you have submitted to make an admissions decision.